 Sans the sweat droplets dripping from my nose on to the mat and making me slip, my first Vinyasa class was a success.
 So much so that I moved from beginners class to the Flow class the very next day.
 The only way I can describe the feeling of Vinyasa is, addictive.
 Movement after movement, I am left wanting more every time.

 Now let's get back to my wandering thoughts.
 Initially I thought, there is absolutely no way I would be able to stop thinking about what Olivia Palermo just posted on Instagram or which street style image I’d be adding to my Pinterest board that night.
 I remembered something I once read that said “It is inevitable for your thoughts to wander but if you just concentrate on your breath and count them in your head, like you’re counting sheep, your mind will begin to only concentrate on breathing”.
 I put this into practice, and it helped.

 Two weeks is not a long time, but I have honestly reaped the benefits of yoga already.

 Where I once used Voltaren gel to eliminate blemishes, I now don’t put anything on my skin apart from moisturizer, and it is totally clear.
+(Again, this is just my own personal experience, and yoga hasn't been proven to directly clear skin).
 I’ve also found that I am sleeping soundly, and become tired at the same time every night.
 I am less stressed in stressful situations and have consciously slowed my walk down from a mad woman rushing, to a slow and steady pace.
 And after every class I am as sore as if I have just completed a high intensity workout with a Kardashian trainer.